 Carska Bara is the best known for its abundant bird life, the first ornithological exploration of which began in the late 19th centuryth century.

 There are 240 bird species recorded in the area.
-There are thriving colonies of herons (gray heron, little egret) and cormorants (including a pygmy cormorant).
-Other species include buzzards, Eurasian sparrow-hawks, common spoonbills, western marsh harrier, Montagu's harrier, red-breasted goose, osprey, graylag goose, stork, and woodcock etc. Some 110 bird species are migratory.
+There are thriving colonies of herons (grey heron, little egret) and cormorants (including pygmy cormorant).
+Other species include buzzards, Eurasian sparrow-hawks, common spoonbills, western marsh harrier, Montagu’s harrier, red-breasted goose, osprey, graylag goose, stork, and woodcock, etc. Some of the 110 bird species are migratory.

 Herons are considered the most important for the ecosystem.
 They nest in large colonies that are periodically moved from one locality within the reserve to another, based on the abundance of fish and its successful spawning.

 It can be explored by boat cruising with a local guide.
 It is possible to take a hiking tour around it.
 Bird-watching tours are popular too.
 If you like more adventure, we recommend you take quads-ride in the surrounding.
 Then, you can relax and have a lunch or dinner in the nearby ethno village of Tiganjica.

 The Deliblato Sands is the largest sandy terrain in Europe.
 Once was part of a vast prehistoric dessert, having originated from the withdrawal of the Pannonian Sea.